-Formula keeps babies feeling fuller longer.
-Sometimes doctors will have moms supplement in formula to help underweight babies gain some weight.
-And with formula you can see exactly how much your baby is drinking, whereas you can’t if you are exclusively breastfeeding.
+Formula keeps babies feeling fuller, longer.
+Sometimes doctors will have moms supplement with formula to help underweight babies gain some weight.
+And with formula, you can see exactly how much your baby is drinking, whereas you can’t if you are exclusively breastfeeding.

 If you are planning on breastfeeding, be sure to check out this article!

 I know there’s a lot of pressure to breastfeed, but if you can’t do it– don’t beat yourself up!
 Your baby will love you just as much if you formula feed.

 And for those of you who want to breastfeed, I know there’s a lot of controversy of whether or not it’s “appropriate” to breastfeed in public.
 To anyone who gives you any grief about nursing, please tell them to express their concerns through a well thought out letter, and then tell them to shove it where the sun don’t shine because no one cares about their obnoxious complaints.
 Be sure to check out our best tips on breastfeeding in public!